 Students will be notified at the end of each semester if they are in a warning, suspension status or approaching maximum time frame from by Financial Aid.
 New students who fail to meet the minimum grade point average and/or pace requirements for their first term will be placed on warning status for the following term.
 Continuing students approaching maximum time frame will be placed on a warning status when they fall within 20 semester hours of the requirement.
 Students maintain eligibility while on warning status.
 Once a student’s eligibility is suspended, all future financial aid disbursements stop.
 Students can request to be reinstated through the appeal process.
 In the instance students are reinstated on a term-by-term basis, the student will remain in a probationary status until the cumulative requirements are achieved.
 When conditions of reinstatement are not met, students will be suspended.

 Satisfactory Academic Progress Appeal Guidelines

-- Submit a signed typewritten statement to the NEIU Financial Aid Office explaining why the requirements were not met.
-The petition is available in downloadable form at the financial aid office website (http://www.neiu.edu/financial-aid/).
+- Submit a signed typewritten statement to NEIU Financial Aid explaining why the requirements were not met.
+The petition is available in downloadable form on the Financial Aid website.
 Letters of appeal sent by e-mail will not be accepted.

 - Include supporting documentation verifying the situation (letter from physician, copy of memorial service, police or accident report, etc.) with the appeal petition.